 Skip to contents

 Predictor variables can have any marginal distribution as long as a function is provided to sample from the distribution.
-Multivariate distributions are also supported: if the random generation function returns multiple columns, multiple random variables will be created, successively numbered.
+Multivariate distributions are also supported: if the random generation function returns multiple columns, multiple random variables will be created.
+If the columns are named, the random variables will be named accordingly; otherwise, they will be successively numbered.

 Usage